 On the way down to Taos, we took the low road which gave us views of the Rio Grande.
 On the drive back, we took the high road through the mountains.
 The views in both directions were well worth it.
 The landscape changed from mesas to densely packed ponderosa pines in the mountains.

 On our last day, we packed up, made some sandwiches for the road, and started heading toward Colorado.
 Our host had mentioned that we should stop to check out the Rio Grand Gorge.The scale was immense.
 We got to see rafters floating down the river, hooting and hollering as they went over the rapids under the bridge.
 In the photo below, they are only a speck.

 Check out the Earthships in Taos NM

-There is a catchment system for collecting rainwater, and the buildings are plumbed such that the grey water from sinks and showers water the plants inside the greenhouse.
+There’s also catchment system for collecting rainwater, and the buildings are plumbed such that the grey water from sinks and showers get’s reused in the greenhouse.
 This means no energy bills and virtually no impact on the environment!

 On to the next stop

-While we did not spend much money, but we saw and learned a lot during our time in New Mexico.
-I think this stop was one of the most inspiring of our trip.
-We got to experience really beautiful scenery, amazing art, and even got a bonus tour of an earthship and a different way of living.
+I think this stop was the most inspiring of our trip.
+It inspired me to eventually design and build my own greenhouse.
+We got to experience beautiful scenery, amazing art, and toured an earthship and a different way of living.
 This is a place I could spend some more time in the future, but for now we were back on the road and headed for Pagosa Springs, Colorado.